rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 even an in-house database.
 One of these tools might be considered the authority of knowledge about the nodes deployed in your network.
-Therefore, it is best to create an interface to the authorative tool and expose it as RunDeck resource model provider.
+Therefore, it is best to create an interface to the authoritative tool and expose it as RunDeck resource model provider.
 This can be done as a simple CGI script that does a transformation from the tool's format to the one RunDeck understands.